axonops/documentation/docs/operations/cassandra/rollingrestart/overview.md

-AxonOps provides a rolling restart functionnality for Cassandra within the `Operations > Rolling Restart` menu.
+AxonOps provides a rolling restart functionnality for Cassandra.

+The functionality is accessible via ***Operations > Rolling Restart***

 !!! infomy